pitrieger/masterthesis/README.md

 - Has a systematic simulation study of different detection methods been done?
 - For sim: What metrics can be used for measuring performance of selecting sets of non-invariant items given that the true set is known.
 Check literature on variable selection with lasso etc.
 - [minor] Have to use SfS TeX template?
+- What exactly is connection to differential item functioning?
+Seems to be to IRT what MI is to CFA.

 ## Log
-16/08/2021 - Finished initial proposal
+- 16/08/2021 - Finished initial proposal
-15/09/2021 - Registered thesis with study administration
+- 15/09/2021 - Registered thesis with study administration
+- 05/10/2021 - Officially started writing

 <!--- ![70%](https://progress-bar.dev/70) --->